skasproject/skas/docsite/docs/ldap.md

 EOF
 ```

-Trick: To get the `rootCAData` from a FreeIPA server, log on this server and:
+Trick: To get the `rootCaData` from a FreeIPA server, log on this server and:

 ```
 $ cd /etc/ipa